Keeping It Simple Italian

 Home » Recipes » Italian Desserts

-by kisitalian, Oct 19, 2023 updated Oct 19, 2023
+by kisitalian, updated Oct 19, 2023

 Jump to Recipe

-Tiramisu is a classic Italian coffee-flavored dessert that is made with ladyfingers, and coffee and then topped with a zabaglione and mascarpone mixture.
+Tiramisu is a classic Italian coffee-flavored dessert that is made with ladyfingers, and coffee and then topped with a zabaglione or mascarpone mixture.
 It is as classic as gnocchi alla Sorrentina or an Italian meat sauce.

 Ingredients